Sarveshp93/techops-oncall-games/oncall-games-kubernetes/pod-intro/intro.md

 <br>

-Learn to work with pods
+Challenge to work with pods